JuliaLang/julia/doc/manual/methods.rst

 to get ``70``.

-``call`` overloading is also used extensively for type constructors in Julia, discussed later in the manual.
+``call`` overloading is also used extensively for type constructors in Julia, discussed :ref:`later in the manual <constructors-call-and-conversion>`.

 ..
 [Clarke61] Arthur C. Clarke, *Profiles of the Future* (1961): Clarke's Third Law.